 Several years ago, I found myself in the middle of a battle that I didn’t ask for and certainly didn’t want.

 Without going into all the details, I found myself face-to-face with a ‘mud-slinger’ – the kind of person who (when they feel threatened) throws every accusation they can think of, in order to deflect attention away from their own misdeeds.
-There’s several different words for this kind of behaviour, but the most commonly used is gaslighting.
+I was being gaslit.

 In my own situation, at first I didn’t twig what was actually going on.
 I had offered (what I thought was) a gentle challenge to this person and all of a sudden I found myself in the full beam glare of an attack on my personality.